kahypar/mt-kahypar/README.md

 In the hot parts of the algorithm, each combination of (hyper)graph data structure and objective function is compiled separately, which notably increases the compile time.
 We therefore provide the cmake preset `minimal` to disable some of the features of Mt-KaHyPar for faster compilation.

-With this, only the `deterministic`, `default`, and `quality` configurations are available in combination with the cut-net or connectivity metric.
+With this, only the `deterministic`, `deterministic_quality`, `default`, and `quality` configurations are available in combination with the cut-net or connectivity metric.
 Using a disabled feature will throw an error.
 Note that you can only disable the features in our binary, not in the C and Python interface.

 For more fine-grained control, you can directly use the corresponding cmake flags: